eshanoi/Eshn.Plugins.FocalPoint/README.md

 ## Setup and configuration

-Once installed you will need to add the following code to `ConfigurationServices` and `Configure` in your `Start.cs` file.
+Once installed you will need to add the following code to `ConfigurationServices` and `Configure` in your `Startup.cs` file.

 ```csharp
 public void ConfigureServices(IServiceCollection services) {